 Assuming you don’t find any deal-breaking red flags, schedule a meeting to review any lingering concerns with your potential investor.

-In addition to questions related to your reference calls, consider asking the following:
+In addition to questions related to your reference calls, consider asking:

 Who are your LPs?